-The first step in the selection process is the sorting of entries.
+During the selection process, entries are sorted out.
 This is where many entries get dropped.
 Entries submitted during the entry period which do not follow the rules are separated from those which respect every aspect of the DV regulations.
 Recent statistics show that about half of the entries submitted get disqualified because of violation of the rules; most surround the taking of the photo.
 Once the disqualified entries are discarded, the rest (QUALIFIED ENTRIES) undergo a random electronic selection to determine the winners, thereby ascribing to the program its lottery characteristic.

 Fortune, Not Fitness

 It is at this point that luck comes into play.
-This stage of the process is entirely beyond the control of applicants.
-As mentioned earlier, the number of winners sought is 50,000.
+This stage of the process is entirely beyond the control of entrants.
+As mentioned earlier, the number of winners sought is 55,000.
 Statistics show that generally only a fraction of qualified entries eventually win the DV Lottery.

 It takes up to about six months (generally till May of the following year), and the results of applicants who submitted their entries during the DV entry period become attainable from the official DV website, using a set of personal data and a confirmation number gotten at the time of entry submission.

-In the months that follow, applicants whose entries were selected would first have to fill in an immigrant visa application form (DS-260) online, then prepare a number of relevant documents, pay the required fees, do a medical test at a designated center, and eventually sit for an interview during which a visa counselor would determine, based on the facts and documents submitted, whether they qualify to immigrate to the United States.
+In the months that follow, selected entrants would first have to fill in an immigrant visa application form (DS-260) online, then prepare a number of relevant documents, pay the required fees, do a medical test at a designated center, and eventually sit for an interview during which a visa counselor would determine, based on the facts and documents submitted, whether they qualify to immigrate to the United States.

 Those who qualify are awarded immigrant visas, and they have to emigrate to the United States before their visas expire.
 On the other hand, disqualification during interview would mark the end of applicants’ ongoing DV process, without possibility of refund of expenses incurred during the process.
 It takes anywhere from about five months to more than a year to complete this process, counting from the date the results are released.